ch-arslanahmad/OOP-StudentResultSystem/NOTES.md

 For example with lab,

-Assignments & Quizzes total - 20%
+Assignments & Quizzes total - 20% (10% each)
 Midterm - 30%
 Final - 40%
 Lab - 10%